 Bonus: Testimonial of a ADU homeowner/real estate broker

 An Accessory Dwelling Unit, or ADU, is a secondary unit either attached or detached to a single-family home.
 ADUs typically tap into the utilities of the primary house located on the same property.
 For a space to be considered an ADU it must have its own kitchen, living area/bedroom, and a private entrance.
 Common ways to refer to an ADU may be an in-law unit, secondary dwelling unit, granny flat, pool house, converted garage, etc.

 Given the liberalization of ADU permitting across the West Coast, professionals in the housing market, such as Unison, expects the number of ADU units to grow over the coming months and years.
 Renters want the housing, and homeowners want the income and flexible living to help combat the housing crisis.
-Building an ADU is one way that people are attempting to combat the housing crisis; for additional ideas and information regarding the housing crisis, check out this source.
+Building an ADU is one way that people are attempting to combat the housing crisis.